Dazhi building collapse: Administrative actions

-KingTai's Response
+KingTai's response

 On September 10, KingTai held an announcement at the Taiwan Stock Exchange.
 The chairman resigned on the spot.
 The general manager denied deserting the site and asserted he had been negotiating with affected residents in person.
 On September 11, he attended a discussion with evacuees and claimed a NT$100 million bond had been remitted into a designated account—a statement later contested because the funds were reportedly deposited into KingTai’s corporate account at Fubon Bank, rather than the pledged escrow account.
 By September 12, the city confirmed the funds were correctly allocated.

-Demolition of the Damaged Structure
+Demolition of the damaged structure

 A demolition plan was released on September 20.
 Originally scheduled for September 25 to remove two adjacent buildings comprising 25 odd-numbered units, the plan was delayed after KingTai’s submission required revisions.
 The demolition commenced on the morning of the 26th, with an expected 10-day completion window.
 In reality, the demolition and site backfilling concluded by September 30, one day ahead of schedule.

-Investigation and Prosecution
+Investigation and prosecution

 On September 9, Taipei District Prosecutors' Office launched a criminal investigation via its “Black Gold Task Force,” and the Ministry of Justice’s Agency Against Corruption directed the city's Integrity Department to investigate.
 A second wave of questioning and raids occurred on September 22, across ten sites including KingTai offices.
 Architects, site managers, and an assistant manager from KingTai were all interviewed, with suspicion of criminal offenses including violation of building codes and falsifying official documents.
 After overnight interrogation, an architect was released on bail of NT$600,000 for false documentation charges, while the assistant manager from KingTai and the construction manager from FuYi were released on bail of NT$250,000 and NT$100,000 respectively on charges of causing public endangerment.
 On April 29, 2024, Taipei prosecutors indicted five individuals—two team members and three KingTai personnel—on charges of violating building regulations and document falsification.
+In August 2026, the Taipei District Court sentenced three KingTai employees to prison terms ranging from eight months to 58 months.

-Relief and Compensation
+Relief and compensation

-Municipal Support
+Municipal support

 Taipei City's Social Affairs Bureau provided each affected household with a NT$6,000 consolation payment and placed case workers in the hotels to assist residents.
 The Tax Collection Department offered half or full exemption of property tax, depending on damage severity.

-Developer Compensation
+Developer compensation

 KingTai pledged NT$50,000 per household.
 The offer included a clause to sign a joint-construction agreement, which drew criticism.
 The company clarified that the clause was only to document residents’ preferences and did not affect their legal rights to compensation.